-This post will help you understand more about food sensitivity tests, what they are looking for, how they differ from a celiac disease and food allergy test, and how should they be used to diagnosis and treat disease.
+This post will help you understand more about food sensitivity tests, what they are looking for, how they differ from a celiac disease and food allergy test, and how they should be used to diagnose and treat disease.
 This post contains affiliate links and is not a substitute for medical advice.
 Please read my disclosures.

-Diagnosing a food sensitivity is challenging as it’s a relatively new phenomenon.
-When someone is sensitive or intolerant to a particular food, he or she may experience classical gastrointestinal ailments such as bloating, gas and abdominal pain, as well as non-classical symptoms like rashes, migraines and fatigue.
+Diagnosing food sensitivity is challenging as it’s a relatively new phenomenon.
+When someone is sensitive or intolerant to a particular food, he or she may experience classical gastrointestinal ailments such as bloating, gas, and abdominal pain and non-classical symptoms like rashes, migraines, and fatigue.

 While I am pro food sensitivity testing (after all, the more knowledge you have about yourself, the better), I do want to present a balanced look at food sensitivity testing, its accuracy, and how the results of a food sensitivity test should be used to help you overcome your personal health challenge(s).

 How Food Sensitivity Testing Differs from Allergy and Celiac Disease Testing

 Testing for food sensitivity vs. allergy vs. celiac disease is very different, as each disorder challenges the body in different ways.
 Here are the differences between each disorder and how to test for each.

 You can determine if you have food sensitivity through a simple blood test.
 The test will determine how the immunoglobulin G (IgG) antibodies bind to each food and to what degree.